CouncilofLorien/counciloflorien.github.io/docs/emended/metw-emended.md

 {: .text-center .text-beta }
 EMENDED RULESBOOK

+The _Middle-earth: The Wizards_ Emended Rulesbook incorporates official errata and clarifications.

 {: .text-center }
 ***"Do not meddle in the affairs of wizards&mdash;***<br>
 ***for they are subtle and quick to anger."***<br><br>